Calvin-CS/Infrastructure_docker_amber_debbuild/README.md

 Amber (https://ambermd.org/) less painful for the Ubuntu operating system.

-It uses Docker to pull down Ubuntu base images, then uses debian packaging tools (specifically checkinstall) to create a series of .deb files for Amber and it's dependencies.
+It uses Docker to pull down Ubuntu base images (AMD64), then uses debian packaging tools (specifically checkinstall) to create a series of .deb files for Amber and it's dependencies.

-What does it do?
+What do these scripts do?
-- Downloads, compiles and makes .deb files for the following dependencies:
+- Downloads, compiles and makes .deb files for the following dependencies for the speicifed Ubuntu version:
   : NVIDIA CUDA toolkit - https://developer.nvidia.com/cuda-toolkit
     Packaged created: cuda-redist
   : OpenMPI - https://www.open-mpi.org/